cakephp/docs/en/core-libraries/global-constants-and-functions.rst

 .. php:function:: pj(mixed $var)

-    json pretty print convenience function, with the addition of wrapping ``<pre>`` tags around the output.
+    JSON pretty print convenience function, with the addition of wrapping ``<pre>`` tags around the output.

+    It is meant for debugging the JSON representation of objects and arrays.

 Core Definition Constants
 =========================